-Even if you request an extension of time to file Form W-2, you still must furnish Form W-2 to your CAUTION employees by January 31, 2013.
+Even if you request an extension of time to file Form W-2, you still must furnish Form W-2 to your CAUTION employees by February 2, 2015.
 But see

-Extension of time to furnish Forms W-2 to employees on page 5.
+Extension of time to furnish Forms W-2 to employees.